bodo-ai/Bodo/docs/source/supportedpandas.rst

 * :func:`pandas.read_parquet`

-   * If filename is constant, HPAT finds the schema from file at compilation time.
+   * If filename is constant, Bodo finds the schema from file at compilation time.
 Otherwise, schema should be provided.

 General functions
 ~~~~~~~~~~~~~~~~~